Fão founded the Association for Retirees and Pensioners of Macau (APOMAC) in 2001 with Francisco Manhão and has been running it for the past 19 years.

 The career of Jorge Fão has included time in the military and politics, as well as at the helm of civic associations.
 This outstanding figure in the Macanese and regional community has also led many battles, and that’s what he’s most proud of.

-He was born in Macau on 17 March 1947, the second of eight children to parents themselves born in Macau, although his mother is of both Chinese and Portuguese descent.
+He was born in Macao on 17 March 1947, the second of eight children to parents themselves born in Macao, although his mother is of both Chinese and Portuguese descent.
 Fão has called the city home ever since, only entertaining the idea of leaving in 1999, spurred by the uncertainty surrounding the transfer of administration from Portugal to China.

 “I had properties in Portugal and thought that if things went badly, I’d go there.
-The years went by and I noted that things in Macau not only weren’t bad, they were better.”
+The years went by and I noted that things in Macao not only weren’t bad, they were better.”